-|Medicines are distributed by pharmacies of government health facilities to citizens for free, as well as via the electronic prescription service (Wasfaty) through commercial pharmacies approved in the system to facilitate beneficiaries access at anytime and anywhere.
+|Medicines are distributed by pharmacies of government health facilities to citizens for free, as well as via the electronic prescription service (Wasfaty) through commercial pharmacies approved in the the system to facilitate beneficiaries' access at any time and anywhere.

-|The Anti-Smoking Clinics is an initiative meant to facilitate access to therapeutic services and integrate these clinics with other healthcare providers to ensure a standard high-quality service for all beneficiaries.
+|The Anti-Smoking Clinics is an initiative to facilitate access to therapeutic services and integrate these clinics with other healthcare providers to ensure a standard high-quality service for all beneficiaries.
 Visit this page for more information.

-The kingdom pays attention, through MOH, on maternal and child health by providing important educational information and health services in the maternity and childcare sections in its health facilities, such as the importance of breastfeeding, the health of new-born, and premature infants.
-The services also include periodic maternal screenings for the early detection of breast cancer, and locations of early breast cancer screening clinics.
+Saudi Arabia pays attention, through MoH, to maternal and child health by providing important educational information and health services in the maternity and childcare sections in its health facilities, such as the importance of breastfeeding, the health of new-born, and premature infants.
+Additionally, the government pays attention to Child Health Awareness, such as Children Dental Care, Child Nutrition, etc. The services provided include periodic maternal screenings and locations of early breast cancer screening clinics.